-The CY7C1318BV18 is organized internally as a single array of 1M x 18.
-Accesses are completed in a burst of two sequential 18-bit data words.
+The CY7C1319CV18 is organized internally as four arrays of 256K x 18.
+Accesses are completed in a burst of four sequential 18-bit data words.
 Read operations are initiated by asserting R/W HIGH and LD LOW at the rising edge of the positive input clock (K).
-The address presented to address inputs is stored in the read address register and the least significant bit of the address is presented to the burst counter.
+The address presented to address inputs is stored in the read address register and the least two significant bits of the address are presented to the burst counter.
 The burst counter increments the address in a linear fashion.
 Following the next K clock rise, the corresponding 18-bit word of data from this address location is driven onto Q[17:0], using C as the output timing reference.
 On the subsequent rising edge of C the next 18-bit data word from the address location generated by the burst counter is driven onto Q[17:0].
-The requested data is valid 0.45 ns from the rising edge of the output clock (C or $\overline{C}$ , or K and K when in single clock mode, 200 MHz and 250 MHz device).
+This process continues until all four 18-bit data words have been driven out onto Q[17:0].
+The requested data is valid 0.45 ns from the rising edge of the output clock (C or C, or K and K when in single clock mode, for 200 MHz and 250 MHz device).
 To maintain the internal logic, each read access must be allowed to complete.
-Read accesses can be initiated on every rising edge of the positive input clock (K).
+Each Read access consists of four 18-bit data words and takes two clock cycles to complete.
+Therefore, Read accesses to the device can not be initiated on two consecutive K clock rises.
+The internal logic of the device ignores the second read request.
+Read accesses can be initiated on every other K clock rise.
+Doing so pipelines the data flow such that data is transferred out of the device on every rising edge of the output clocks (C/C or K/K when in single-clock

-The CY7C1318BV18 first completes the pending read transactions, when read access is deselected.
+The CY7C1319CV18 first completes the pending read transactions, when read access is deselected.
 Synchronous internal circuitry automatically tri-states the output following the next rising edge of the positive output clock (C).
 This enables a seamless transition between devices without the insertion of wait states in a depth expanded memory.